JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

   Variables like `Teamname_Devils` or `Teamname_Zebras` strongly influenced predictions.

 - **Broad Factors Don’t:**
-  Variables like `Seasonid` and `HalfTag` contributed very little — the model found more signal in team and zone context.
+  Variables like `Seasonid` and `HalfTag` contributed very little, the model found more signal in team and zone context.

----

 ## 8.2 Omitted Variables and Potential Bias